-Connect at joslyn.org and on social media @joslynartmuseum THE JOSLYN BRINGS PEOPLE TOGETHER TO EXPLORE ART ACROSS TIME AND CULTURES.
+Connect at joslyn.org and on social media @joslynartmuseum

 Joslyn Art Museum was a gift to the people of Omaha from Sarah Joslyn in memory of her husband, George.
 From its first day, November 29, 1931, to today, the Museum has welcomed millions of visitors from around the world.
-The Joslyn's collection of over 12,000 objects represents more than 5,000 years of human creativity and the world's diverse cultures.
-The campus comprises three stunning buildings-distinct yet connected-surrounded by sculpture gardens.
+The Joslyn's collection of over 12,000 objects represents 5,000 years of human creativity and the world's diverse cultures.
+The campus comprises three stunning buildings distinct yet connected-surrounded by sculpture gardens.
 Learning and engagement opportunities abound, and general admission is free to all, always.